appsfactorygmbh/platform-template/README.md

           name: aws-secret
           key: creds
     ```
-12. Repeat steps 7-8
+16. Repeat steps 8-9
-13. After it is synchronized, you are ready to create cloud resources.
+17. After it is synchronized, you are ready to create cloud resources.
-14. Please follow the steps 1-5 for the cloud resource and then steps 7-8 for changes
+18. Please follow the steps 1-9 for the cloud resource (remember to change the `argocd.argoproj.io/sync-wave` to 5 or more depending on the order)

 Now you can see the changes in your cloud resources and Viola!